gldoyle/remotesensing/Modules.md

 https://gldoyle.users.earthengine.app/view/burnscarindices

 ### Questions to consider:
-1. What advantages does displaying an dNBR have?
-2. What are colors in the dNBR image representing?
-3. Why does the dNBR image look so different from the natural and false color composites?
+1. Why does the dNBR image look so different from the natural and false color composites?
+2. What advantages does displaying an dNBR have?
-4. What does bright red represent in the false color composite?
-(Use clues from the natural color composite layers and think about what the change after the wildfire in the false color composite can tell you about what bright red represents)
+3. What does bright red represent in the false color composite?
+(Use clues from the natural color composite layers and think about what the change after the wildfire in the false color composite can tell you about what bright red represents).

+If you are wondering why this false color composite appears very red while the false color composite in the previous California example appears very green- that is because the band being displayed in the red channel is the strongest!
+In this case the band combination being used is B5, B4, B3 in the respective Red, Green and Blue channels so B5 has the strongest radiation emittance.
+B5 in this imagery represents Near-Infrared which does a good job detecting vegetation so the image appears very red.

+## Conclusions

+Thank you for taking the time to go through these tutorials- I hope that this sparked your interest in exploring the world beyond the visible light spectrum and that you learned something in the process.
+If you are interested in exploring more on your own, I would encourage you to do some additional reading on Remote Sensing and then look into visualizing satellite imagery yourself in Google Earth Engine which is the tool I used to create the interactive apps in these tutorials.